gphoto/libgphoto2/SECURITY.md

 images the libexif library is used for extraction of EXIF data.

-Callers of the library can be assumed trusted, also input coming into the library is considered trusted.
+Callers of the library can be assumed trusted, also input coming into the library via API calls is considered trusted.

+Data coming from port drivers (USB, serial, IP, etc) is considered untrusted.

 Historically the primary development goals was "make it work", without security in mind.